waqasbhatti/lcc-server/lccserver/server-docs/search.md

 </figure>

 Finally, all queries produce [datasets](/docs/datasets) for their search results.
-By default, all datasets are public and show up in the
+By default, all datasets are **unlisted**, do not show up in the
-<strong>Datasets</strong> tab.
-Your most recent query will be highlighted in
+<strong>Datasets</strong> tab for any user other than yourself, but are
-this tab.
+accessible by other people if they know the dataset URL.

 <figure class="figure"> <img
   src="/server-static/lcc-server-search-recent-datasets.png" class="figure-img
   img-fluid" alt="The recent datasets tab"> <figcaption class="figure-caption text-center"> The recent datasets tab </figcaption> </figure>

-You can uncheck the <strong>Make dataset from query result publicly visible</strong> control to override this.
-In this case, the search results will be only visible to people who know the unique dataset URL.
+Other possible dataset visibility states are **private** and **public**.
+Setting the dataset visibility to **private** ensures that you alone can access the dataset and its contents.
+Other users will not be able to access the dataset URL or download the dataset products.
+Setting the dataset visibility to **public** will allow the dataset to show up in the list of public datasets on the **Datasets** tab and on the datasets page (<{{ server_url }}/datasets>).